1969 Baghdad hangings: Aftermath

 The executions led to significant international criticism, with United States Secretary of State William P. Rogers condemning Iraq's actions as "repugnant to the conscience of the world" and Egypt's Al-Ahram cautioning: "The hanging of fourteen people in the public square is certainly not a heart-warming sight, nor is it the occasion for organizing a spectacle."
 By contrast, the Soviet Union's official radio called the executions "fully justified," while Charles de Gaulle of France said they could not be divorced from the broader Arab–Israeli conflict.
 Baghdad Radio rebutted Iraq's critics: "We hanged spies, but the Jews crucified Christ."
 According to author Kanan Makiya, the negative publicity "has less to do with the activities of a Zionist lobby as the Ba'ath claimed, as much as it was the outcome of the deliberately public nature of the proceedings.
 Later the Ba'ath learnt the art of sealing out the outside world."
 The persecution of Iraq's Jews continued after the spy trials: "By the time of the August executions, 51 Jews had been killed by the regime in 1969 alone; 100 more were imprisoned or tortured."
 In the early 1970s, nearly all of Iraq's Jewish population left after being permitted to leave.
 Only a small number stayed behind, largely those who were too old to travel.

 Makiya credits the hangings with helping the Ba'athist government consolidate control of Iraq, stating: "The terror that, from a Ba'athist viewpoint, was premature and badly handled in 1963, worked and was skillfully deployed the second time around."

+The story of the hangings has been told in fiction in Mona Yahia's novel When the Grey Beetles Took Over Baghdad, in Max Sawdayee's account All Waiting to be Hanged and in the memoir Chopping Onions on my Heart or Always Carry Salt by Samantha Ellis whose mother's cousin was one of the victims.